-In Textiles students experiment with new materials, technologies and techniques to design and create innovative fabric and fine art.
-Professors work closely with both graduate and undergraduate students to encourage the development of a personal vision and an understanding of larger artistic, social and cultural contexts.
+In Textiles you experiment with new materials, technologies and techniques to design and create innovative fabric and fine art.
+Faculty work closely with both graduate and undergraduate students to help you develop a personal vision and an understanding of larger artistic, social and cultural contexts.

 In the studio

-After RISD, Textiles alumni are prepared to energize the field by expressing their personal vision.
-Many graduates go on to work as surface, pattern and fabric designers for large corporations or small studios, while others create exotic knitwear, establish small production companies, produce performance pieces, make fine art, teach, curate, run galleries and more...
+After RISD, Textiles alumni energize the field by expressing their personal vision.
+Many work as surface, pattern and fabric designers for large corporations or small studios, while others create exotic knitwear, establish small production companies, produce performance pieces, make fine art, teach, curate, run galleries and more.

 Capable of creating textiles with unique structures and graphic capabilities, the new loom builds on RISD’s longstanding investment in the medium.

 Students enrolled in Jacquard Design engage with the textile industry’s complex past while skillfully crafting their own personal expression through the art of weaving.

 RISD alum Jevon Brown and 2016 exchange student Maika Palazuelos make Dwell’s annual list.